 The primary sense "boundary" had evolved by Old English through "pillar, post, etc. as a sign of a boundary," through "a sign in general," then to "impression or trace forming a sign."
 Meaning "any visible trace or impression" is recorded by c.
 1200.
 Meaning "a cross or other character made by an illiterate person as a signature" is from late Old English.
-Sense of "line drawn to indicate the starting point of a race" (as in on your marks...) is attested by 1887.
+Sense of "line drawn to indicate the starting point of a race" (as in on your marks..., which is by 1890) is attested by 1887.

 The Middle English sense of "target" (c.
 1200) is the notion in marksman and slang sense "victim of a swindle" (1883).
 The notion of "sign, token" is behind the meaning "a characteristic property, a distinctive feature" (1520s), also that of "numerical award given by a teacher" (by 1829).
 To make (one's) mark "attain distinction" is by 1847.

 In medieval England and in Germany, "a tract of land held in common by a community," hence Mark of Brandenburg, etc.